wittfabian/djangae/README.md

    of your middleware classes.
 This middleware patches a number of insecure parts of the Python and App Engine libraries and warns if your
    Django settings aren't as secure as they could be.

+ * Make sure you read the section on [Unique Constraint Checking]

 ## Local/remote management commands

 If you set your manage.py up as described above, djangae will allow you to run management commands locally or